 Our underwriting expenses consist of acquisition expenses and operational expenses.
-Acquisition expenses consist of costs to acquire premiums and are comprised of fees and expenses paid to: 1) program managers, who source primary insurance premiums for us through specialized programs; 2) primary insurers, for whom we write quota share reinsurance; and 3) broker commissions and excise taxes paid to brokers, who source insurance for us on a risk-byrisk basis.
+Acquisition expenses consist of costs to acquire premiums and are comprised of fees and expenses paid to: 1) program managers, who source primary insurance premiums for us through specialized programs; 2) primary insurers, for whom we write quota share reinsurance; and 3) broker commissions and excise taxes paid to brokers, who source insurance for us on a risk-by-risk basis.
 Acquisition expenses are driven by contract terms and are generally determined based on a set percentage of premiums.
 Acquisition expenses as a percentage of net premiums earned have remained relatively consistent at 29.6%, 31.8% and 32.5% in 2006, 2005 and 2004, respectively.
 Operating expenses consist of compensation and other general and administrative expenses.
-Our Individual Risk business operates with a limited number of employees and, accordingly, we outsource much of the administration of our Individual Risk business to program managers and third-party administrators.
-Operating expenses in our Individual Risk segment increased by \$14.9 million to \$37.2 million in 2006 compared to \$22.3 million in 2005, principally due to the growth in our business over the last several years which has resulted in an increase in operating expenses such as compensation, office expenses and related costs as well as an increase in allocated operating expenses.
+Our Individual Risk business operates with a limited number of employees and, accordingly, we outsource much of the administration of our Individual Risk segment increased by \$14.9 million to \$37.2 million in 2006 compared to \$22.3 million in 2005, principally due to the growth in our business over the last several years which has resulted in an increase in operating expenses such as compensation, office expenses and related costs as well as an increase in allocated operating expenses.